Finland's former capital

 Although Turku has a full range of modern shops, the past is never far away even in the retail sector.
 The city has excellent art and antique shops and in July, it hosts a medieval market at Vanha Suurtori in the city centre.

 If you're in Turku during this time of year, don't let the chance to see the market pass you by.
 As well as medieval style handicrafts, there are exhibitions to browse and open-air performances to watch.

 For examples of contemporary handicrafts, visit the Luostarinmäki Handicrafts Museum.
 If you also want to see some fine examples of modern art, take trips to the Wäinö Aaltonen Museum of Art in central Turku and the Turku Art Museum.

 Because the River Aura and the sea are so important to Turku's development, why not join an excursion by boat?
 There are river cruises, a cruise around the local shipyards and a visit to the island of Uto, the residence of lighthouse keepers and sea pilots.

 You can even continue this water-based theme in the summer evenings by relaxing in one of the numerous boat bars moored in the centre of Turku.

-Book with SAS now and see this entrancing city for yourself.
+Book with SAS now and explore this entrancing city yourself.